mfagan12/MilestoneProject/.ipynb_checkpoints/README-checkpoint.md

-# Flask on Heroku
+# Data Incubator Milestone Project: Stock ticker app
+## By Michael Fagan

+This is my submission for the Milestone Project in the 12-day program of The Data Incubator's fellowship preparation.
+The code was initially cloned from the given flask-framework repository.
+The content of the original readme is below:

-This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
+"This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.